Let's virtualize all the things! And also set up a NAS seedbox.

 shutdown -r 0

--r means "reboot", -h means "halt" which is another word for shutdown.
-0 means "now".
+means "halt" which is another word for shutdown.
+0

 Close the putty window.
 Once the system comes back online, connect over putty again.
 The next step is ZFS configuration.